Fair food events continue at Fulton County Fairgrounds - Fulton County Expositor

 Visitors will enter at the main gate (Gate A) and exit at the horse gate (Gate F).
 Parking will be permitted behind and around Spangler Arena.

 Visitors should walk to the food booths and then take their food to go.
-No dining will be permitted on the fairgrounds.
+No dining will be permitted on the fairgrounds unless you are camping.
 Vendors are subject to change without notice.

 Visit fultoncountyfair.com/fair-food-to-go/ for more information and updates on which vendors will be on hand.